wriley/DayZBanditAI/README.md

 - [CHANGED] Zombies near AI group leader are once again revealed (speeds up target acquisition for zeds).

-1.7.1.2 Supplemental Update:
+1.7.1.2 Bugfix:
 ------------------------------

 - [FIXED] Fixed typo that prevented non-respawn option in DZAI_spawn function from working properly.
 (Thanks to Markk311)

-Note: Information about past updates are archived in changelog_archive.txt

 1.7.1.3 Bugfix:
 ------------------------------

 - [FIXED] Disabling dynamic AI spawns should not disable DZAI's map reference marker if helicopter patrols are enabled.

+Note: Information about past updates are archived in changelog_archive.txt

 Contribute
 ============

 - Anyone can help further the development of DZAI by giving constructive feedback and comprehensive bug reports.
 - YouTube videos of DZAI in action are also immensely helpful for influencing the design direction of this AI mod.
 - I continue development of DZAI on my spare time, which often isn't very plentiful.
-If you'd like to support me with a small donation, thank you.
-I have set up a convenient button below.
+If you enjoy using DZAI and would like to support me with a small donation, thank you.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9PESMPV4SQFDJ)